 Transfers and Rollovers

-You can invest in a U.Fund account using assets from an existing UGMA, UTMA, or another state’s 529 plan account:
+You can invest in a U.Fund account using assets from an existing UGMA, UTMA, or another state's 529 college savings plan account:

-- From an UGMA or UTMA Account: To transfer assets from a Uniform Gifts to Minors Act or Uniform Transfers to Minors account, first liquidate the UGMA/UTMA account assets and pay any applicable taxes, fees, and expenses.
-Then, invest the cash in an UGMA/UTMA 529 plan account, which is subject to the rules for both types of accounts.
+To transfer assets from a Uniform Gifts to Minors Act or Uniform Transfers to Minors account, first liquidate the UGMA/UTMA account assets and pay any applicable taxes, fees, and expenses.
+Then, invest the cash in a UGMA/UTMA 529 plan account, which is subject to the rules for both types of accounts.
 You may want to consult a tax professional regarding your specific tax situation.
-(Note that you may not change the beneficiary of an UGMA/UTMA 529 plan account.)
+(Note that you may not change the beneficiary of a UGMA/UTMA 529 college savings plan account.)